 With some practice, you’ll be able to hit just the right amount of fullness: satisfied and no longer hungry … but not stuffed.

 Want to stay even more attuned to your body’s needs while practicing mindfulness?
-With SIMPLE’s hydration tracker, you’ll be reminded to stay energized with the right fluid intake throughout your fasting periods.
+With Simple’s hydration tracker, you’ll be reminded to stay energized with the right fluid intake throughout your fasting periods.
 Plus, our progress tracker helps celebrate each milestone, keeping you motivated and in the present.
 Ready to amplify your mindfulness game?
-Dive into the SIMPLE quiz, and let’s get started!
+Dive into the Simple quiz, and let’s get started!

 Build your mindfulness muscle with these exercises